scipion-chem/docs/docs/tools/automatic-tests/index.rst

     effectively providing the script the scipion binary file to launch, and ``modulename`` must be replaced with the module name of the plugin to use.
 That name can be found inside Scipion, when searching for protocols of a plugin.

-    For example, the module name for scipion-chem is ``pwchem``, as shown in the image below (pwchem plugins are the ones that belong to scipion-chem):
+    For example, the module name for scipion-chem is ``pwchem``, as shown in the image below (pwchem plugins are the ones that belong to scipion-chem as shown in the `documentation <../plugins/pwchem/index>`_):

     .. image:: ../../../_static/images/tools/automatic-tests/pwchem_modulename.png
         :alt: Pwchem module name